weliveindetail/tpde/docs/tpde/compiler-ref.md

 - ValueParts may be used if you need to do some processing before returning them, e.g. zero-/sign-extension with non-power-of-two bitwidths
 - afterwards, call [RetBuilder::ret](@ref CompilerBase::RetBuilder::ret) to generate the return
 - this will internally move the results into the return registers and then call `gen_func_epilog` and `release_regs_after_return`
-- if you do not need to return anything, you can skipp the RetBuilder and call these two functions yourself
+- if you do not need to return anything, you can skip the RetBuilder and call these two functions yourself

 > [!warning]
 > you *always* need to call `release_regs_after_return` if you compile an instruction that terminates a basic block and does not branch to another block